USS Tulsa (LCS-16): Construction and career

 Tulsa returned to San Diego on 30 July 2022 following deployment.

 On 27 August 2025, Tulsa arrived at the Port of Colombo, Sri Lanka, on a replenishment visit under the command of Commander K. A. Moyer.
 The vessel departed the island on 29 August.
+It arrived in the Persian Gulf later in the year carrying a mine countermeasure mission package.